Way back, I told you guys about Advanced Ads, and you guys loved it.

-Advanced Ads is a WordPress ad plugin which helps you create, test, manage, display and track different formats/types of Ads on your blog or website.
+Advanced Ads is a WordPress ad plugin that helps you create, test, manage, display, and track different formats/types of Ads on your blog or website.
 It is one of the few plugins which make Ad management easier.

 Many of you would be using AdSense as it is genuinely the best way to monetize your content if you don’t want to get into affiliate marketing and want passive income the easy way.

 Advanced Ads comes with a different feature for AdSense users, and that’s what I’ll share with you today.

 In this post, I’ll show you how to use Advanced Ads to display AdSense Ads on your WordPress blog in 5 steps.
 This is the best and fastest way I’ve found to start making money from your blog using AdSense Ads.